cofiprofim/AutoSeller/README.md

         "Skip_If_Cheapest": false, If you have this enabled and item that you are selling is already the lowest in resale it will be skipped
         "Keep_Serials": 0, Any item serial which will be under or equals this number will be skipped (0 to include all) "Keep_Copy": 0, Any item which amount of dublicates will be under or equals this number will be skipped (0 to include all)
-        "Under_Cut": {
+        "Creators_Blacklist": [], The list of creator ids that you want to blacklist, empty if include everyone "Under_Cut": {
             "Type": "percent", If you have this set at "robux" the LRP of the limited will dicrease by a robux, if "percent" will decrease by percent
             "Value": 5 Amount of how much limited LRP should decrease (0 to sell for the same price)